oser520/zoor/README.md

 # *zoor*

-My personal chess engine.
+My chess engine.
 The seed has been planted!

-Still have plenty to code before this is a working chess engine, so I don't recommend downloading this repo, at least not yet.

 ## Requirements